Phone-GWP-group

 ISO 18602:2013 - Packaging and the Environment: Optimisation of the Packaging System

-This standard focuses on optimising packaging to balance protection, functionality, and environmental impact.
+ISO 18602:2013 is an international standard that focuses on optimising packaging to balance protection, functionality, and environmental impact.

 • It promotes right-sized and lightweighting packaging.